 - provide any relevant supporting documentation, and state whether relevant professional advice has been taken on the matter.

-Where Revenue accepts your EOD as genuine then we will make a ruling on the correct tax treatment of the transaction.
+Where Revenue accepts your EOD as genuine, a ruling will be made on the correct tax treatment of the transaction.
 Additional tax may be due as a result of this ruling.
-If you pay this tax within one month of the date ruling, no interest will be charged.
-Where we do not accept your EOD as genuine we will write to you.
+If you pay this tax within one month of the date of the ruling, interest will not be charged.
+If Revenue do not accept your EOD is genuine, you will be notified in writing.
 In this case, interest will be payable on any additional tax due.

-Revenue may not accept your EOD as genuine if we:
+Revenue may not accept your EOD is genuine if we:

 - have issued general guidelines on how the law applies in similar situations